- Annett House

 As with all Abbeyfield houses the management of the house is undertaken by a volunteer house committee who work closely with the house manager and who are always available to residents or staff if needed.

 - Sibley's Orchard Location

 Whilst there have been some additions to the house since that time it has maintained a unique atmosphere and still has many original features.
 There are now five en-suite bed-sitting rooms and one 2-room suite on the ground floor, two 2-room suites on the first floor (serviced by a lift), two bungalows and two self-contained flats.
 The flats and the bungalows are at the rear of the house with the bungalows having been converted from the original stables.
-The residents of the flats live independently but have the companionship of the residents of the main house and the attention of the house manager.
-It is also possible for these residents to arrange to dine with the residents in the main house occasionally (although this is charged separately).

 St. Mary’s House is in George Street just minutes away from Hemel Hempstead Old Town.
 As well as the individual shops that make up the Old High Street, there is the Old Town Hall now used as a theatre and restaurant, St. Mary’s church and Gadebridge park.
 The Marlowes shopping centre, the town centre and the main bus station are approximately ½ mile away following the Marlowes from the end of the High Street.

 The house itself is set back from the road behind a brick wall with shallow steps leading up to the house.
 There is a large lawn to the front and a series of small courtyards to the rear.
 Some of the residents have adopted a small area near to their room to grow their own choice of plants and this is welcomed although entirely optional.
 A large new conservatory has been added to the lounge giving an alternative sitting area which has quickly become a comfortable addition to the house.